 Sherwin-Williams (SHW) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the paint and coatings maker had lost 14.77% over the past month, lagging the Construction sector's loss of 8.03% and the S&P 500's loss of 6.94% in that time.
+Coming into today, shares of the paint and coatings maker had lost 14.07% in the past month.
+In that same time, the Construction sector lost 11.24%, while the S&P 500 lost 5.71%.

-Wall Street will be looking for positivity from Sherwin-Williams as it approaches its next earnings report date.
-This is expected to be July 27, 2022.
-On that day, Sherwin-Williams is projected to report earnings of $2.78 per share, which would represent year-over-year growth of 4.91%.
-Our most recent consensus estimate is calling for quarterly revenue of $6 billion, up 11.46% from the year-ago period.
+Sherwin-Williams will be looking to display strength as it nears its next earnings release, which is expected to be July 27, 2022.
+The company is expected to report EPS of $2.78, up 4.91% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $6 billion, up 11.46% from the prior-year quarter.

 SHW's full-year Zacks Consensus Estimates are calling for earnings of $9.48 per share and revenue of $21.88 billion.
 These results would represent year-over-year changes of +16.32% and +9.68%, respectively.

-Any recent changes to analyst estimates for Sherwin-Williams should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for Sherwin-Williams.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Sherwin-Williams is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Sherwin-Williams is holding a Forward P/E ratio of 24.21.
-This represents a premium compared to its industry's average Forward P/E of 21.22.
+Looking at its valuation, Sherwin-Williams is holding a Forward P/E ratio of 23.51.
+For comparison, its industry has an average Forward P/E of 20.57, which means Sherwin-Williams is trading at a premium to the group.

 The Paints and Related Products industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 104, which puts it in the top 42% of all 250+ industries.
+This group has a Zacks Industry Rank of 106, putting it in the top 42% of all 250+ industries.

 To follow SHW in the coming trading sessions, be sure to utilize Zacks.com.